Are Toilet Seat Covers Flushable? [Answered]

 Many people want to use a toilet seat cover but don’t know how.
 They aren’t common everywhere so when you go travel, you may see one and wonder how to use it.
 Below is a video that shows the proper way to use it:

-If you’re like me, you’ll notice right away that you’ve been putting the cover on backwards!
-Well, now I know, and now you know.
+If you’re like me, you’ll notice right away that you’ve been putting the cover on backward!
+Well, now we know.

 If you don’t like watching videos, here’s a summary of what to do: